nic-lan/rplate/README.md

 - place the related spec file in `spec/lib/my_module/my_class_spec.rb`
 - scope `MyClass` inside the `MyNamespace` module

-Once those files have been generated `rplate` will run rubocop on them according to the styleguide in `.rubocop.yml`.
+Once those files have been generated `rplate` will run rubocop on them according to the styleguide in rplate `.rubocop.yml`.

 ###### Note
 Currently it is not supported the use of a custom rubocop styleguide but this does not mean that you cannot run your local styleguide by your own ;-)